Ridhibrata-Das/Avatar-FPG-Doremon/README.md

-# Language Learning Platform Clone
+# Friend philosopher and Guide - Doremon

-This is a pixel-perfect clone of a language learning platform website built with Next.js, TypeScript, and Tailwind CSS.
+This is a conversational AI career guidance and mental health platform website built with Next.js, TypeScript, and Tailwind CSS.

 ## Prerequisites